gargprek/gargprek/README.md

 - 👋 Hi, I’m @gargprek
-- 👀 I’m interested in ... cyber security.
+- 👀 I’m interested in ... coding.
-- 🌱 I’m currently learning ... coding/ video editing.
+- 🌱 I’m currently learning ... coding.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... pls drop a mail on gargprek@gmail.com .

 <!---